DavidCain/vimfiles/README.markdown

 Plugins and runtime files are managed by Tim Pope's [Pathogen](https://github.com/tpope/vim-pathogen).
-Each plugin has been pulled from its github repository as a submodule.
+Each plugin has been pulled from its GitHub repository as a submodule.

-Managed plugins:
+**Managed plugins:**

 * [Gundo][gundo] - Steve Losh
 * [Pathogen][pathogen] - Tim Pope